-SCHOOL BUSES, CHURCH BUSES, MOTOR COACHES
+SCHOOL BUSES, CHURCH BUSES, MOTOR COACHES and any vehicles hauling explosives or flammable liquids

 RAILROAD CROSSBUCKS.
 Crossbuck signs are posted at most crossings.
 Always slow down, look, listen and be prepared to yield the right-of-way to an oncoming train.